Timings : 9:00 AM - 6:00 PM Friday - 6:00 PM - 12:00 AM

 While shopping for clothes, don't be swayed by the brand names.
 Just like the case with antiques, the shops here often sell second-hand clothes, or factory rejects.
 Check the quality of the material and look for any signs of damage (loose threads, stains, missing zippers and the like) before you spend any money.
 The market could be a fun place for budget shopping but it isn't hard to be duped either.

-Of the market's 15,000 stalls, at least 500 stalls are dedicated to food and drinks.
-This means that there are plenty of culinary delights to be explored here.
+Of the market's 15,000 stalls, at least 500 stalls are dedicated to food and drinks, which means that there are plenty of culinary delights to be explored here.
 From traditional Thai street food and seafood to continental and Spanish cuisine, you'll be spoilt for choice.

-Coconuts are bountiful in Thailand and are very prominent in their cuisine.
+Coconut Indulgence Coconuts are bountiful in Thailand and are very prominent in their cuisine.
 One of the most recommended food items at Chatuchak Market is their yummy coconut ice-cream.
 It is soft, juicy and a welcome change from the humidity of the market.
 There are multiple ice-cream vendors on the market where you can buy coconut ice-cream for approximately THB 60.
 Other Thai street foods include honey roast pork called 'moo yang' and water chest in gelatinous rice flour called 'red ruby'.
-They can be bought for THB 35-45 depending on the vendor.
+They can be bought for THB 35 to THB 45 depending on the vendor.

 Mobile Application Guide to Chatuchak Market